rbalestr-lab/stable-ssl/README.rst

        - after_fit_step()
      - after_fit_epoch()

-While the organization is related to the one provided by PytorchLightning, the goal here is to greatly reduce the codebase complexity without sacrificing performances.
-Think of PytorchLightning as industry driven (abstracting everything away) while Stable-SSL is academia driven (bringing everything in front of the user).
+While the organization is similar to that of PyTorch Lightning, the goal of Stable-SSL is to significantly reduce codebase complexity without sacrificing performance.
+Think of PyTorch Lightning as industry-driven (abstracting everything away), whereas Stable-SSL is academia-driven (bringing everything to the forefront for the user).

 How to launch runs
 ------------------